science

 Important Limitations

-I always remind my clients that:
+I always remind Participants in collagen studies who that:

 1. Absorption doesn’t guarantee benefits.
 Just because peptides reach your bloodstream doesn’t mean they’ll automatically improve your skin